 - the NHS workforce and estates.

-In addition to the above, NHS Digital collects and processes information relating to its customers and stakeholders for business purposes.
+In addition to the above, NHS England collects and processes information relating to its customers and stakeholders for business purposes.
 All personal information is handled with the utmost care and attention — whether on paper, electronically, or other means — and safeguards are in place to ensure that we adhere to the Data Protection Act 1998.

 Notification is a statutory requirement and every organisation that processes personal information must notify the Information Commissioner's Office (ICO), unless they are exempt.
 Failure to notify is a criminal offence.

-As a data controller, NHS Digital provides the ICO with details about their processing of personal information.
+As a data controller, NHS England provides the ICO with details about their processing of personal information.
 The ICO publishes certain details in the register of data controllers, including the name and address of data controllers and a description of the kind of processing they do.
 You can read this register on the ICO website.

 - Shall be processed fairly and lawfully and, in particular, shall not be processed unless specific conditions are met.

 - Shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.